-Simulator and surrogate support in DESDEO
+Simulator and surrogate support in DESDEO¶

-Simulator file
+Simulator file¶

-connects an external simulator to DESDEO.
+A simulator file connects an external simulator to DESDEO.

-method.
+with python's subprocess.run method.
 The evaluator passes to the simulator file decision

 variable values and whatever parameters the simulator may take.
 These parameters could